The CROS portal and its facilities

-2. CROS portal contents
+2. CROS portal contents access

 Anonymous user: who does not have a CROS Portal account.
 The user can see all public information but can’t write any comment on public pages.

-Group member: who is a portal member CROS and also belongs to a community (project or specific group).
+Group contributor: who is a portal member CROS and also belongs to a community (project or specific group).
 This user has some editing rights for content in his (her) own community (creation of pages, uploading of documents in the private domain).

 Group administrator: who is CROS leader of a community (e.g. an ESSnet project leader).
 This user manages the memberships of his (her) community.
-(S)he has privileged edit rights on contents e.g. put private pages in the public domain, create forum topics, news, events, newsletter, webfrom and FAQ.
+(S)he has privileged edit rights on contents e.g. put private pages in the public domain, create forum topics, news, events, newsletter, webform and FAQ.

 4.1.
 Facilities on CROS-Portal Tools